 A strong conviction.

 As you can probably tell, with a word like “Evolution” in the name of my company and on my business cards, I’m a strong proponent of constant improvement.
-You could see it on the old What is Fresh Evolution page (now deleted, because…improvement) and even in the most recent blog post, “Constant improvement.”
+You could see it on the old What is Fresh Evolution page (now deleted, because…improvement).

 If you were to take a tour of my apartment this conviction would be just as obvious.
 It’s how most of you would probably imagine.
 Inspiring quotes and moving images taped up all over.
 Multiple dry erase boards with current goals, plans, and achievements.
 Even the bathroom mirror isn’t safe from my brain.

 I realized it made a great impromptu dry erase board long before I bought my first official one.
-I’ve continue the practice of writing down reminders, goals, important dates, etc. Some stay for months, others go as soon as their significance has expired.
+I’ve continued the practice of writing down reminders, goals, important dates, etc. Some stay for months, others go as soon as their significance has expired.

 One, in particular, has a lot of meaning.
 It only recently joined the fold but I can tell it’ll be a great reminder for years to come.